giorginolab/Chen_BiophysJ_2009/README.md

 ## Matlab and Octave

 Use either `ChenModel_run_matlab.m` or `ChenModel_run_octave.m`
 depending on the software you are using.
-The other files are shared.
+The other files are common between the two.

 Tested in Matlab R2012a and Octave 3.6.2.